 My suggestion is to take it easy and find what you’re interested in making at home.
 Making your own food can be more affordable and healthier.
 It’s also fun because you can experiment and customize each food to your liking.
-I love garlic so I made sure to add extra cloves to my hummus for a stronger flavor.
+I love garlic so I made sure to add extra cloves to my hummus for a strong garlic flavor.
 I also rarely follow an exact recipe and don’t measure anything out to the T (unless I’m baking).
 If you fail the first time, that’s okay!
-Keep trying and trying until you get that “perfect” flavor and texture.
+Keep trying and trying until you get your desired flavor and texture.
 Don’t stress about the small stuff and just have fun with it.

-What’s one thing you did not enjoy about the transition?
+What’s one thing you did not enjoy about the zero waste transition?

-I didn’t enjoy seeing all of my food waste and giving up some of my favorite snacks & food.
-There were some snacks and food I intentionally didn’t buy because of their excessive and unnecessary packaging.
+I didn’t enjoy seeing all of my food waste and giving up some of my favorite snacks & foods.
+There were some snacks and foods I intentionally didn’t buy because of their excessive and unnecessary packaging.
 I knew I would feel really guilty if I bought them.
-However, with the new mindset, it lead me to making my own food and finding other options.
+However, with the new mindset, it led me to make my own food and to find other options.
 It’s not the end of the world and I was able to compromise and try new things.
 I’m still human and there are some snacks I’ll never give up like my Asian snacks and Lays Ketchup chips (best chips ever).